timaeus-research/icl/gcp/README.md

 Appendix B: Stuff to do
 -----------------------

+### Less prompts

+Various commands above run in interactive mode.
+It might be worth finding and replacing with the batch mode versions (e.g. `apt install -y`).

+### Set-up scripts

+The TPU program allows configuring a startup script somehow (maybe through a gcloud command).
+This could potentially be used to fully automate the TPU VM configuration.
+It would require careful scripting and testing to get that right.

 ### Shared TPU VMs

 I should be able to give others in the lab SSH access to TPU VMs, even root